Sampling Distributions of Optimal Portfolio Weights and Characteristics in Low and Large Dimensions: Finite-sample performance and robustness analysis

-In Figures~\ref{fig:qq2} and \ref{fig:qq3} we display the QQ-plots in the case of the multivariate normal distribution following \textbf{Scenario 1}.
+In Figures~\ref{fig:qq1} and \ref{fig:qq5} the results obtained under \textbf{Scenario 1} are depicted.
 We observe in the figures that the high-dimensional asymptotic distributions provide a good approximation for the moderate value of the concentration ratio $c=0.5$ and its large value $c=0.9$.
-The approximation seems to be worst off in the context of approximating the distribution of $\hat{s}$ when $c=0.9$ as the tails becomes much heavier than the approximation seem to be able to account for.
+The approximation seems to be worst off in the context of approximating the distribution of $\hat{s}$ when $c=0.9$, as the tails become much heavier than the approximation seems to be able to account for.
+Also, there seems to be some instability in the sample estimator for $\hat{\bet}$, as there is one observation which is very large.
+We do not see the same behaviour for the consistent estimator.
+Similar findings are also present in Figures~\ref{fig:qq2} and \ref{fig:qq6}, where we simulated from \textbf{Scenario 2}, that is from the CAPM model.
+The sample estimator for $\hat{\bet}$ seems to have some deviating observations which are no longer observable when the consistent estimator is used.

-In Figure \ref{fig:qq4} and \ref{fig:qq5} we can how the high-dimensional asymptotic approximations of the sampling distributions of $\hat{V}_{GMV}$, $\hat{\btheta}_{GMV}$, $\hat{R}_{GMV}$, $\hat{s}$, $\hat{\bet}$, and $\bL\hat{\bw}_{EU}$ works well when the returns are assumed to be multivariate $t$-distributed.
-Small deviations from the asymptotic normality is observed only in the case of $\hat{s}$ and $\hat{V}_{GMV}$ when $c=0.9$.
-Also, a small positive bias is present for these two quantities when $c=0.5$ which is explained by the influence of heavy tails in the estimation of the inverse of the high-dimensional covariance matrix.
+In Figures \ref{fig:qq3} and \ref{fig:qq7} we display the high-dimensional asymptotic approximations of the sampling distributions of the sample and consistent estimators of $V_{GMV}$, $\btheta$, $R_{GMV}$, $s$, $\bet$, and $\bL\bw_{EU}$.
+The high-dimensional distributions approximate the corresponding sampling distributions reasonably well when the asset returns are assumed to be multivariate $t$-distributed.
+There are some deviations from normality in the sampling distributions of the estimators for $s$ and $V_{GMV}$, regardless of which estimator we use.
+There are also some observations in the finite-sample distribution of the sample estimator $\hat{\bet}$ that might indicate the presence of heavy tails or skewness, while the same behaviour is not seen in its consistent estimator.
+There is a small bias for two quantities $s$ and $V_{GMV}$ which could be explained by the influence of heavy tails in the data-generating model on the estimation of the inverse of the high-dimensional covariance matrix.
 On the other hand, the asymptotic variances seem to be well approximated by the results of Theorems \ref{th5} and \ref{th6}.
 All other quantities show a good performance despite the violation of the distributional assumption.
-We also observe the same type of skewness as in \textbf{Scenario 1} in the case of $\hat{s}$ when the asset universe becomes large.
+We also observe the same type of skewness as in \textbf{Scenarios 1 and 2} in the case of $s$, when the asset universe becomes large.